apernet/apermon/readme.md

 ### usage

 First, clone the source and compile it.
-You will need some build tools, `flex` and `bison` to compile this project.
+You will need some build tools, `flex`, and `bison` to compile this project.
 On a debian-based system:

 ```
 # apt install build-essential flex bison